Skip to main content

 • skills for effective communication with parents;

-• ability to cope with stress and problem-solving skills.
+• Competences of the childminder (20 hours): legal liability of the childminder; and ability to cope with stress and problem-solving skills.

-Training programmes for day-care providers
+Training courses for day-care providers

-1. Child development in early childhood (20 hours):
+Child development in early childhood:

 • aspects of child development: characteristics of changes in cognitive, psychosocial and motor / physical development in each stage of the child’s life;